 More likely, the iris atrophy is just a part of natural aging and is benign.
 However, there is a chance the condition could become progressively worse over time.
 In the meantime, refraining from exposure to bright light or sunlight is highly recommended.

-Degeneration of the Iris in the Eye Questions and Advice from Veterinary Professionals
+Degeneration of the Iris in the Eye Average Cost

 for a month or so my cat hasnt been opening his right eye. eventually its started to drop brown gunk. ive finally pryed his eye open an it looks as if his pupil is in another area an theres lots of discoloration an cloudiness

 Oct.
 19, 2017